esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 - Impact areas that you can influence
 - Talk to your manager and encourage them to highlight the importance of accessibility this further up the chain

+#### What Accessibility Looks Like Day-to-Day
+This is a list of things of what it it would mean to consider accessibility throughout the software development lifecycle on day-to-day basis:
+>-   Asking questions about accessibility early in a project.
+>-   Advocating for input from people with disabilities.
+-   Giving people credit for their feedback and ideas.
+-   Pushing back when a design needs to be rethought.
+-   Highlighting accessibility guidelines and best practices.
+-   Making accessibility part of the “definition of done.”
+-   Holding people accountable for ableism.

 ## Useful resources
 TODO: Add more  useful links.